fanoframework/fanoframework.github.io/middlewares/index.md

 ```
 - `request` is current request object
 - `response` is current response object
-- `args` is current route arguments
+- `args` is current route arguments, read [Working with Router](/working-with-router#getting-route-argument) for more information about route argument.
 - `next` is next middleware to execute

 If a middleware should continue execution, it must call `next` request handler otherwise execution is stop and current response will be response what client browser received.